 - AirTrain: The AirTrain does more than connect terminals within Newark Airport.
 It also takes passengers to the NJTransit and Amtrak train station, which will bring you into Manhattan.
 Taking the AirTrain can be much quicker than taking a cab or bus, and it's much more affordable.
-It costs $5.50 to ride one way (It only costs $11.55 to ride the AirTrain and take a NJTransit train into Penn Station.)
+It costs $7.75 to ride one way.
 Consult the schedule to determine the schedule of connecting trains.
-Service is available from 5 a.m. until 2 a.m.
+Service is available 24 hours a day.

-- Taxis (From Newark Airport): Takes from Newark Airport run on a meter system.
+- Taxis (From Newark Airport): Taxis from Newark Airport run on a meter system.
 Most rides to Manhattan will cost you between $50 - $75.
 Taxis are available outside of every terminal, and there is typically a taxi stand.
 There is an additional charge for luggage over 24 inches if the driver handles the bags.

 - Car Services: Prearrange for a car service to meet you at the airport, or call one when your flight touches down.
 This is a great option if you want to avoid waiting in line for a taxi or if you have a group larger than four people and want to arrange for a van or limousine.

 - Private Shuttles: Several companies offer shuttles to Manhattan, including:

 - Go Airlink NYC: Go Airlink NYC offers shared transfers from EWR (starting at $17/person), as well as private transfers via sedan or van for groups of up to 11 passengers (call the company for a quote.)
 Rides are available 24 hours a day, although wait times for shared transfers at night may vary.